 First National Great Banking Hall

-The hall has been transformed into the lobby for the hotel, a living room for the apartments, and an event destination with the allure of the speakeasy in the vault.
+The hall has been transformed into the lobby for the National Hotel, a living room for the First Apartments, and The Vault an event destination with the allure of the speakeasy.

 Video of the digital recreation of the decorative paint scheme on the lobby ceiling